-Overall, the adult loon population at Kezar Lake has been constant with some annual changes in the last 30 years (Fig. 1).
-The chick population shows a statistically-significant, but slight decline (based on Mann Kendall Trend Test) over the observation period.
-This could be an artificial decline because the chicks were not visible during the count period or an actual decline because chicks are being killed by eagles.
-Over 29 years of observations show an increase in eagle nesting population at Kezar Lake.
-Several eagle attacks on chicks have been observed over the last few years; most attacks were unsuccessful, but at least two did capture a chick.
+Overall, the adult loon population at Kezar Lake has been constant with some annual changes in the last 35 years (Fig. 1).
+The chick population shows a statistically-significant but slight decline (based on Mann Kendall Trend Test) over the observation period.

 Fig. 1.
-Annual loon counts for adult and chick populations observed at Kezar Lake from 1983-2016.
+Annual loon counts for adult and chick populations observed at Kezar Lake from 1983-2018.